Magnetic DPCs are the latest technical development in damp proof course (DPC) technology.

 Basic Working Principle

-These findings about Earth's electrical phenomena open the door to new technological remedies.
+These findings about Earth's electricity open the door to new technological remedies.

 Magnetic DPCs come in two versions: active or passive systems.